top of page

 65. Landscape photograph taken in Stretton

-66. Wall art using any medium (e.g, painting, collage, mosaic etc)
+66. Wall art using any medium and any subject (e.g, painting, collage, mosaic etc)

 67. A hand knitted garment or toy